 High School Summer Program

-Join our program for graduating high school seniors interested in biomedical sciences.
+Join our program for graduating high school seniors interested in health professions.

-The Carl B. & Florence E. King Foundation High School Summer Program in Biomedical Sciences at the School of Health Professions is a seven-week research program for college-bound students graduating from Texas high schools.
+The Carl B. & Florence E. King Foundation sponsors a High School Summer Program in Biomedical Sciences at the School of Health Professions.
+This seven-week exploratory program is for college-bound students that have recently graduated from a Texas high school.